nexiality/documentation/release/nexial-core-v3.0.changelog.md

   transformed to a URL (cloud storage).
 This is useful when a command (such as [rdbms &raquo; `saveResults(db,sqls,outputDir)`](../commands/rdbms/saveResults(db,sqls,outputDir))) could possibly generate multiple output files.
+- [`nexial.maxConsoleDisplay`](../systemvars/index#nexial.maxConsoleDisplay): **NEW** System variable to limit the amount of text or data variable to be displayed on console to ease the readability of the execution log on the console.
+Default is `500`.
+Setting this System variable to `-1` will disable such limit.

 ### [Built-in Functions](../functions)